This post may contain affiliate links.

 • Breadcrumbs – These can either be the dried or make them fresh at home yourself, by grating stale or frozen bread.

-• Sauce ingredients – Butter, flour, beef stock, milk, Worcester sauce, Dijon mustard and cranberry sauce (which is optional).
+• Sauce ingredients – Butter, flour, beef stock, milk, Worcestershire sauce, Dijon mustard and cranberry sauce (which is optional).
 The cranberry sauce is replacing lingonberry jelly or jam which is traditional.

 How to make Swedish Meatballs